WLIN-FM

-WLIN-FM (101.1 FM) is a radio station licensed to serve the community of Durant, Mississippi.
+WLIN-FM (103.7 FM, "Breezy 103") is a radio station licensed to serve the community of Durant, Mississippi.
 The station is owned by Boswell Media, LLC, and airs an adult contemporary format.

+History

 The station was assigned the call sign WKOZ-FM by the Federal Communications Commission on January 9, 1997.
 The station changed its call sign to WLIN-FM on March 3, 1997.

+In July 2025, WLIN-FM improved its signal by moving to 103.7 MHz and changing to a nondirectional antenna.
+The ERP was increased with a slight decrease in HAAT.